2019 Medicare & You booklets are in. Download here!

 - Hearing Aids and exams for fitting them

-GOTCHA #5: NOT PLANNING YOUR MEDICARE ENROLLMENT – If you need your Part B to start a couple months AFTER your birthday month, you could be locked out for a month OR TWO!
+GOTCHA #5: NOT PLANNING YOUR MEDICARE ENROLLMENT – If you need your Part B to start a couple of months AFTER your birthday month, you could be locked out for a month OR TWO!

 Not many people even know about this glitch!
 Medicare’s system is VERY inflexible especially when you are in the 7 months of your ‘Initial Enrollment Period’ (3 months before your Birth Month, Your Birth Month and 3 months following your Birth Month).
 Leaving an Employer Group Plan is normally considered a ‘Special Election Period’ BUT the Initial Enrollment Period trumps the Special Election Period.
 Check this out: